 I hate how much saturated fat most potato chips have so I try to limit my consumption of those!
 I was looking for alternatives and coming up empty.
 One night, I got a craving for something ranch flavored and crunchy so I began looking through my pantry.
 I found a box of Great Value Corn Cereal Squares, a packet of Great Value Ranch Dressing mix, and a bottle of zero calorie butter flavored cooking spray.

 What an amazing snack this makes!
-To begin with, take a cookie sheet and line it with wax paper.
+To begin with, take a cookie sheet and line it with wax paper (or parchment paper).
 Then, spread the corn squares out in a single layer.
 Afterwards, lightly spray with butter flavored cooking spray and sprinkle with a ranch dressing packet.
 Finally, lift the wax paper and gently funnel the snack squares into environmentally friendly zip top baggies.
 This makes a super thrifty road trip snack that has no fat or cholesterol!

 Not a ranch fan?
 That’s okay!
 Try the same process with a cheese powder of your choice!
 My local Amish store has bulk cheddar cheese powder at an extremely reasonable price.
 You can also order various cheese powders online.
 This makes for an amazing, cheesy road trip snack!
 However, cheese will up the fat content a little.
 Worth it tho!